 The common goldfish and London shubunkin standard is as follows:

 The fish should be bright and alert.
 The body should be strong and sturdy with a smooth outline.
-The caudal fin should be short.
+The caudal fin should be short and slightly forked.

 Ideal profiles are illustrated below: